For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 What are the Benefits?

-Medical professionals, along with sports and rehabilitation specialists all agree that compression therapy in combination with cold therapy ranks among the best treatment for injury, inflammation and pain related to your muscular system.
+Medical professionals, along with sports and rehabilitation specialists all agree that compression therapy in combination with ice therapy ranks among the best treatment for injury, inflammation and pain related to your muscular system.

 It also helps your tissues repair themselves faster by reducing swelling and inflammation, and increasing nutrients and oxygen to the injured area.